 Other options could include blending leftovers or on-the-turn veggies into a soup that can be frozen for a later date, or turning cheeseboard leftovers into a creamy Mac & Cheese.

-Perhaps a more controversial option for the meat lovers among us, it's also worth considering reducing the amount of meat consumed during the festive period as we become increasingly aware of its impact on the earth when consumed in large quantities.
+Perhaps a more controversial option for the meat lovers among us, it's also worth considering reducing the amount of meat consumed not just for Christmas day dinner but also during the festive period as we become increasingly aware of its impact on the earth when consumed in large quantities.

 That doesn't have to mean going cold turkey (get it?!); just be aware that there are many delicious veggie options out there – perhaps you could try replacing just one meaty meal?